GOOD FRIDAY, 1869

-The Hot Cross Bun is the most famous, and probably the oldest, of the many English buns.
+In Newfoundland, the Hot Cross Bun is the most famous, and probably the oldest, of the many English buns.
 The Hot Cross Bun was originally eaten only on Good Friday.

 According to tradition, Father Rocliff, a monk and the cook of St. Alban’s Abbey, in Hertfordshire, on Good Friday in 1361 gave to each poor person who came to the abbey one of ‘these spiced buns marked with the sign of the cross’, along with the usual bowl of soup.
 The custom was continued and soon spread throughout the country.

 Hot Cross Buns became enormously popular in England in the eighteenth and nineteenth centuries.